How to upgrade Splunk

 Upgrading universal forwarders is a different process than upgrading full Splunk.
 Before upgrading your universal forwarders, be sure to read the appropriate upgrade topic for your operating system:

-To learn about interoperability and compatibility between indexers and universal forwarders, read "Indexer and universal forwarder compatibility" in the "Deployment Overview" topic of the Distributed Deployment Manual.
+To learn about interoperability and compatibility between indexers and universal forwarders, read "Indexer and universal forwarder compatibility" in the Forwarding Data manual.

 Install a license

 About Upgrading to 6.0 - READ THIS FIRST